 - Team Members Are Individuals, Not Clones– Average leaders treat most people the same, incorrectly thinking everyone is motivated or challenged by the same small set of factors.
 Great leaders motivate, teach, recognize, and reward people based on what is best for the individual, not what is efficient for the leader.
 When delegating an assignment, great leaders take into account the natural skill level and the motivation level of the person and use this information to define the type of guidance and influence they provide.

-- Stupid Rules Are Overlooked, Not Demanded– Great leaders allow for flexibility in how things get done.
+Great leaders allow for flexibility in how things get done.
 They don’t accept everyone showing up by 8am or staying until 5pm as evidence of hard work.
 Great leaders focus on results, not effort.
 Great bosses encourage team members to challenge the status quo and discourage “we have always done it this way” attitudes.
-Great leaders believe in new ideas, new approaches, and new solutions.
+Leaders believe in new ideas, new approaches, and new solutions.
 They also know not every approach will be successful and learn from mistakes, oversights, and failures.

 How do your beliefs stack up against this list?
 Give yourself a rating from 1-10 to develop some deeper awareness of your leadership style and potential.

 The above list is by no means intended to be complete or necessarily authoritative.
 What other beliefs should be on this list?
 I’m interested in your thoughts.

 PS.
 The above content had its foundation in an article written by Travis Bradberry and appeared in Entrepreneur Magazine in January 2017.